Accept How You’re Feeling

 Adopt a Calming Technique That Works for You

 There’s no right or wrong way to find inner calm when you’re feeling anxious.
 “Figure out what’s going to work for you and go with that,” says Shulman.
-Some anxious individuals find that repeating positive affirmations in their head helps them to alleviate their in-flight fears, while others prefer to visualize that they’re somewhere relaxing such as on a beach.
-Cultivating a ‘mindful awareness’ of your breathing can also help.
+Some anxious individuals find that repeating positive affirmations in their head helps them to alleviate their fear of flying, while others prefer to visualize that they’re somewhere relaxing such as on a beach.
+Cultivating a “mindful awareness” of your breathing can also help.
 “Focus on your breath at the tips of your nostrils, or as your belly rises and falls,” says Shulman.
 “As you focus on the breath, you’ll notice that your mind wanders.
 If you can practice this skill, it trains the brain to have a little more control over itself, and brings it back to where everything is calm.”

 Don’t Rely on Alcohol or Medications

-While booze, or prescription drugs can temporarily take the edge off a scary situation, they come with major drawbacks.
-Passing out for the duration of a long flight could make you a candidate for deep vein thrombosis (DVT) – the formation of blood clots in the legs.
+While booze or prescription drugs can temporarily take the edge off a scary situation, they come with major drawbacks.
+Passing out for the duration of a long flight could make you a candidate for deep vein thrombosis (DVT)—the formation of blood clots in the legs.
 Studies from the Stanford University School of Medicine in California have also found that in-flight users of anti-anxiety medications could be making their situation worse.
-“The research showed medicated fliers had higher heart and breathing rates than unmedicated fliers on the same flight who were in a state of panic,” says Tom Bunn, a Connecticut-based airline captain, licenced therapist, and founder of SOAR, a popular fear of flying program.
+“The research showed medicated fliers had higher heart and breathing rates than unmedicated fliers on the same flight who were in a state of panic,” says Tom Bunn, a Connecticut-based airline captain, licenced therapist, and founder of SOAR.
 “The researchers believe this hyperarousal with medication traumatizes the central nervous system, making it more sensitive to flying,” says Bunn.

 Become Acquainted With Oxytocin